Health insurance doesn’t guarantee choice: Survey

 Looking at the survey more broadly, while private hospitals were more likely to be recommended by patients, receiving a 9/10 rating, public hospitals received an average recommendation score of 8.3/10, up 0.5 points from 7.8/10 in 2013.

-Medical staff at both public and private hospitals rated well, however, a small number (10%) of patients claim they didn't have medication side-effects explained to them and shockingly one-fifth (20%) of respondents didn't always know what their medication was for.
+However, medical staff at both public and private hospitals rated well.
+A small number (10%) of patients claim they didn't have medication side-effects explained to them and shockingly one-fifth (20%) of respondents didn't always know the purpose of the medication they were taking.

-Most patients (90%) received post-discharge assistance with their medical team, however, a significant proportion (19%) didn't receive any additional health information in writing.
+Most patients (90%) received post-discharge assistance with their medical team, but a significant proportion (19%) didn't receive any additional health information in writing.

 A recent study found more than three-quarters of Australians agree "private health insurers put profits before patients", with similar numbers open to reducing or cancelling policies due to a lack of value.